 We have implemented technical, physical and administrative measures, as well as policies and procedures designed to safeguard your Personal Information from unauthorized access, use, disclosure, modification or destruction and will continue to update these measures as new technology becomes available.
-Although we take efforts to protect your Personal Information, we cannot guarantee the security of your Personal Job Posting Information collected by the independent owners and operators of the Hard Rock locations.
+Although we take efforts to protect your Personal Information, we cannot guarantee the security of your Personal Job Posting Information collected by the independent owners and operators of any third parties.
 Any transmission of Personal Information is at your own risk.

 Legal Basis for Processing Personal Information under GDPR

 We may process Personal Information under the following conditions:

 - Consent: You have given your consent for processing Personal Information for one or more specific purposes.

 - Performance of a contract: Provision of Personal Information is necessary for the performance of an agreement with you and/or for any pre-contractual obligations thereof.